Adelehpoursadegh/sample_flutter_android_app/README.md

 # sample_flutter_android_app

 A Flutter application designed to connect to devices over WiFi.
-The app enables users to monitor and visualize data from the connected device, save charts, and configure settings.

 ## Features

 - **WiFi Communication**: Establish a connection using an IP address and port number
-- **Data Visualization**: Display real-time or stored data in a chart format
+- **Data Visualization**: Display stored data in a chart format
 - **Chart Saving**: Save generated charts as images to the device gallery
 - **Navigation**: Multiple pages accessible via a drawer menu